ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/downloading-files.dotnet.markdown

-﻿#Downloading files
+#Downloading files

-The session exposes `DownloadAsync` method in order to allow you to retrieve file content.
+The session exposes the `DownloadAsync` method to allow you to retrieve the content of a file.

 ##Syntax